c4arl0s/5BranchesII/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-This is our first merge conflict.
-Conflicts occur when we try to merge branches that have edited the same content.
+**This is our first merge conflict**. **Conflicts occur when we try to merge branches that have edited the same content**.
 Git does not know how to combine the two changes, so it stops to ask us what to do.
 We can see exactly what went wrong with the familiar git status command.

 ```console
 $ git status